PURPOSE OF THE VOLUNTARY SERVICES RECOVERY FUND

 Grants will support not for profit organisations working at a community scale up to a national level in Wales and can be between £10,000 – £100,000.
-We can consider requests outside of this range but please contact us using so that we can discuss email@example.com.
+We can consider requests outside this range, but please contact us using so that we can discuss email@example.com.
 This fund is primarily focused on revenue funding, however, your funding request can contain costs for purchases of smaller ‘capital’ equipment including consumables (for example PPE, screens etc).

 IS YOUR ORGANISATION ELIGIBLE TO APPLY?